nexo-tech/toml2lua/README.md

 > **TOML parsing that doesn't suck** 🚀

-A battle-tested, zero-dependency TOML parser/encoder for Lua that actually works.
-Built for developers who need config files that don't break at 3AM.
+A battle-tested, zero-dependency TOML parser/encoder for Lua that just works.

 ## 🎯 Why This Exists